BiTinerary/PocketServerPi/README.md

 Anyways, you know the drill.
 Here's FriendlyArm's <a href='https://www.mediafire.com/folder/sr5d0qpz774cs/NanoPi-NEO_Air'>download link</a>.
 Write to a MicroSD card using <a href='https://sourceforge.net/projects/win32diskimager/files/Archive/'>Win32 Disk Imager</a> Put MicroSD into device, wait for LEDs to blink.

 I tinkered around with the 4GB image for a couple hours/days and I never was able to get the WiFi working on that image.
 By default, the `/etc/wpa_supplicant/wpa_supplicant.conf` doesn't exist on the 4GB version, also they mention specifically (not explicitly) to use the 8GB 'eFlasher' version to set up WiFi.
-So.... use the 8GB.

 Write w/e image you go with using this command: `flash_eMMC.sh -d /mnt/sdcard/Ubuntu-Core-qte/`